 But what if the philosopher Baruch de Spinoza was right; that mind and matter are not separate, but are two sides of the same substance?

-An oak tree, for example, has its material attributes: its size, its weight, its water content, but it also possesses immaterial qualities ~ the unique twisting of its branches, the smell of damp moss when you step inside its shadow, the way its leaves shiver in the wind pouring through the valley, and how all of this makes you feel.
+An oak tree, for example, has its material attributes: its size, its weight, its water content, but it also possesses immaterial qualities that we feel, sense, and intuit; the way its branches reach and sag over the path, the dark cleft in the trunk that suggests a door, the shifting scents of damp earth when you step into its shadow.

-In The Spell of the Senusous, David Abram describes how:
+In The Spell of the Sensuous, David Abram describes how:

 ‘Our bodies have formed themselves in delicate reciprocity with the manifold textures, sounds, and shapes of an animate earth – our eyes have evolved in subtle interaction with other eyes, as our ears are attuned by their very structure to the howling of wolves and the honking of geese.’

 So the way we perceive a moss-covered river rock is completely different to how a trout or a dragonfly perceives the same rock.
-No one experience of the rock is more correct than the others, and each creature’s experience is rooted in three and a half billion years of co-evolution, and is co-created in the moment by the unique qualities of that specific rock (and its rockness) and by the human’s or the dragonfly’s or unique mode of perception, and the way those meet.
+No one experience of the rock is more correct than the others, and each creature’s experience is rooted in millions of years of co-evolution, and is co-created in the moment by the unique qualities of that specific rock and by the human’s or the dragonfly’s unique mode of perception.